redhat-developer/alizer/go/docs/port_detection.md

 #### Express

-Alizer searches for function `listen` calls as Express uses it to define `port` and `host` to use.
+Alizer searches for function `listen` calls as Express uses it to define `port` and `host` to be used use.
 Once all occurrences are found it tries to get the ports in three step:
 1) The port is written in clear within the `listen` function (e.g `.listen(3000)`), Alizer extracts it.
 2) The port argument is an env variable and Alizer tries to look for its value locally.
-3) The port argument is a variable and Alizer tries to find it in the code that exists before the `.listen` call
+3) The port argument is a variable set within the code and Alizer tries to find it in the code that exists before the `.listen` call

 Example of all 3 cases
 ```